sudoFerraz/DAOFitnessSelection/README.md

    - [x] Send burneable ERC20 to the auction house to pool tokens
    - [x] Burn tokens sent to be staked
    - [ ] Auction house needs to buy tokens from aave pool
-   - [x] Auction house pools the tokens inside the auction house for person who burned the ERC20
+   - [x] Auction house creates a ticket inside the auction house for person who burned the ERC20
    - [ ] Auction house creates a new draw round every 24 hours
    - [x] Auction house calculates selectedParticipant based on the genetic algorithm and the previous ERC20 sent
    - [x] Auction house mints a new RetiredNFT for selectedParticipant
    - [ ] RetiredNFT owner has the stream from wETH sent to the auction house pooled treasury
+   - [ ] Auction house compounds ticket size created on participation